scionproto/scion/doc/dev/design/private-ISDs.rst

 - P-ISDs provide isolation + independence of TRC and routing
 - P-ISDs can cross ISD boundaries as long as there are links.
-  They can probably replace current inter-ISD peering links.
+  They can make peering links more powerful by using them as normal links and thus using several of them in a normal segment.

 - Privacy: An P-ISD can contain any number of ASes and links that are not visible outside the P-ISD (private ASes).